calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 Multi Format Converter (C Grade)
 --------------------------------
-Write a program that converts from one number format to another
+Write a program that converts strings from one number format to another.
-* Binary to Denary (and/or vice versa)
+* Binary to Denary (and vice versa)
-* HEX to Denary (and/or vice versa)
+* HEX to Denary (and vice versa)
-* 3Bit Grey Code (and/or vice versa) http://en.wikipedia.org/wiki/Grey_code
+* 3Bit Grey Code (and vice versa) http://en.wikipedia.org/wiki/Grey_code

 ### Techniques
 * This project will assess Grey Codes, Suitable Test data and Algorithm design